macOS 13 Ventura

 To keep Macs more secure, there's a new Rapid Security Response feature for installing security updates without a system update, and it doesn't even require a reboot.

-macOS Ventura is available to registered developers for testing purposes at the current time, and a public beta is expected to come out in July. macOS Ventura will go through several months of beta testing before it is released to the public later this fall, likely in September or October.
+macOS Ventura is available to registered developers and public beta testers at the current time. macOS Ventura will go through several months of beta testing before it is released to the public in October.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.